MetaMask/metamask-docs/docs/guide/snaps.md

 ### Getting Flask running in your local environment

-Flask, as described [here](https://metamask.io/flask), is a distribution channel for developmental, experimental, kooky stuff for MetaMask, and Snaps is the first feature to be released through it.
+[MetaMask Flask](https://metamask.io/flask) is a distribution channel for developmental, experimental, kooky stuff for MetaMask, and Snaps is the first feature to be released through it.

 - Start by downloading [Flask](https://metamask.io/flask) and adding it to the available browser of your choice